syncfusion-content/uwp-docs/uwp/Pivot-Client/Common/Layout-Customization.md

 **Grid only**

-To view the pivot grid alone in the SfPivotClient, the `DisplayMode` property should be set to `GridOnly` as specified in the following code snippet.
+To view the pivot grid alone in the Pivot Client, the `DisplayMode` property should be set to `GridOnly` as specified in the following code snippet.

 {% tabs %}